Paper (magazine): "Break the Internet"

 In November 2014, Kim Kardashian was the cover star of the "Break the Internet" issue.
 Kardashian was interviewed by Paper contributor Amanda Fortini for the spread "No Filter: An Afternoon with Kim Kardashian".
 The photos for the issue were taken by Jean–Paul Goude.
 The shoot was a re-creation of Goude's "Champagne Incident", a series of photographs from his 1982 book Jungle Fever.
 The cover photo, as well as the rest of the spread, featured a fully nude Kardashian.

 The story received over 34 million unique page-views by December 2014, more than double the number of page-views Paper normally received annually, and went on to generate more than 70 million monthly unique visitors to the website.

 Books

 Hastreiter and Hershkovits co-authored two books under the company's label.
 The first of the pair, published by Paper Publishing Company in association with Distributed Art Publishers in 1999, was titled From AbFab to Zen: Paper's Guide to Pop Culture, and had photography from John Waters.
 The second, titled 20 Years of Style: The World According to Paper, was published by HarperCollins in 2004 and featured writing from Michael Musto, John Waters, Isaac Mizrahi, Pedro Almodovar, Todd Oldham, Patrick McMullan, and Anna Sui.

 Spanish language edition

-On November 12 2025, Paper magazine launches its Spanish edition with singer Rauw Alejandro on its cover.
+On November 12, 2025, Paper magazine launched its Spanish edition with singer Rauw Alejandro on its cover.